Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Open/Closed Principle (OCP)

 Software entities should be open for extension but closed for modification.
-In practice, this means you should be able to add new behavior to a system without changing existing, tested code.
+In practice, this means that new behaviour should be addable to a system without changing existing, tested code.

 # Bad: Adding a new payment method requires modifying existing code